 Nicotine gum is a type of sugarless chewing gum that has nicotine in it.
 Each piece of gum gives you a small amount of nicotine, which helps you stop wanting to smoke.
 The gum is safe, and research shows using it doubles your chance of quitting.
-You can get it at most drug stores, and it does not require a doctor’s prescription.
+Adults can get it at most drug stores, and it does not require a doctor’s prescription.

 Benefits of using nicotine gum